-You can connect the Duo Dock II to one or more computers with an Apple Ethernet connector and any standard Ethernet cable.
+You can connect the Duo Dock Plus to one or more computers with an Apple Ethernet connector and any standard Ethernet cable.

-To set up your Duo Dock II (or upgraded Duo Dock) to use Ethernet, you must
+To set up your Duo Dock Plus (or upgraded Duo Dock) to use Ethernet, you must

 - connect the dock to the Ethernet network - check that you have the Ethernet software installed on your PowerBook Duo, and install the software, if you do not.
-See "Checking Your Networking Software" later in this book - open the Network control panel and select Ethernet as the network you want to use
+See "Checking Your Networking Software" in the section "Connecting Your Duo Dock to Ethernet" later in this chapter. - open the Network control panel and select Ethernet as the network you want to use